4 Ways to Consider Investing With Little Money

 1. 401(k)s

-Workplace retirement plans offer several important benefits, like the ability to make tax-deferred contributions.
+Workplace retirement accounts offer several important benefits, like the ability to make tax-deferred contributions.
 Plus, some employers match what you put into a 401(k), up to a certain percentage of your salary.
-So even if you only allocate 1% of your earnings from each paycheck to the plan, the total contribution may be double that amount if your employer offers a match.
+So even if you only allocate 1% of your earnings from each paycheck to the account, the total contribution may be double that amount if your employer offers a match.

 2. IRAs